MiSpitieris/Learning-Physics-between-DTs/README.md

 # Learning Physics between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes

-This repository is the official implementation of the paper "Learning Physics between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes".
+This repository is the official implementation of the paper "Learning between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes".

 <p align="center">
  <img src="Figs/DAG.png" alt="drawing" width="600"/>